Definition of the target group

 The aim of the supplementary lessons for children and young people whose mother tongue is not German is to improve their knowledge of the German language so that they are able to follow the lessons without significant difficulties.

-Special support is a special educational measure for children and young persons who, because of special circumstances such as extended illness, unfavourable family background, a change of school etc., have fallen behind with their education.
+Special support is a special educational measure (besondere schulische Massnahme BSM) for children and young persons who, because of special circumstances such as extended illness, unfavourable family background, a change of school etc., have fallen behind with their education.

 Support and remedial courses, assisted learning and homework assistance